Discover more from Polemics

 Becky - A normie female "nerd."
 She's average or just below average.
 Often is thin and reads a lot.
 Because she realizes she's a girl, she figures out that she can use her body to get free things.
-She exaggerates that she is "hot," when really shes not.
-She believes she can have sex with whoever she wants, including a successful chad she wants to go after and thinks is "the anti-hero."
-Ironically, Chad does not want Becky and wants a Stacy.
-Ideally, Becky should go with Melvin, but she refuses to believe it because "melvin is a creep."
+She exaggerates that she is "hot," when she is not.
+She believes she can have sex with whoever she wants, including a successful Chad she wants to go after and thinks is "the anti-hero."
+Ironically, Chad does not want Becky and wants Stacy.
+Ideally, Becky should go with Melvin, but she refuses to believe it because "Melvin is a creep."
 The nature of Becky is a result of the nature of white women and feminism combined.

 Bells - Instruments used in Neo-folk and Avant-garde music in general.
 Gives a holy surrounding.

-Ben-Day Dots - A really cool way to process art.
+Ben-Day Dots - A cool way to process art.

 Black Exploitation Films - The golden days of blacks acting like blacks in surreal movie plots.